 Make sure you have plenty of trays and platters.
 Your guests worked hard on their masterpieces.
 Give their goodies room to shine by providing plenty of serving trays and platters in your cookie exchange display.
-We have chic serving trays scattered throughout our showroom and Winter Marketplace starting at $12.99.
+We have chic serving trays scattered throughout our showroom and Winter Marketplace.

 Fill in empty spaces with décor.
 After setting out your serving pieces, fill in the empty spaces with pine accents, buffalo snow and other Christmas décor.
 Build your display around each serving platter.
 That way, your guests’ cookies are still the party’s focal point.